-Contemporary scholars, including those in western academia, can help this process by exploring this gap, offering explanations for the "curious inversion" between modern and medieval Islamic writing on warfare, the fact that medieval writers focused "much more on concerns of legitimate means of warfare (jus in bello)," whereas modern writers "concentrate[d] heavily on jus ad bellum while devoting very little attention to the jus in bello."
-Yet, advancing our understanding of this gap must address the geographical background," it does show respect for some fundamental Islamic humanitarian rules.
-Moreover, he notes, many of its rules have "no basis either in Islamic law or in international humanitarian law and may even contradict both of them," including those on the possible execution of POWs, the punishment of contractors, suppliers, and drivers, the introduction of ta'zir as a punishment for captives at the discretion of the judge for common criminals (who cannot be punished under hudud, qesas, syasa).
-Likewise, acts of perfidy allowed by the Layha (i.e., suicider feigning civilian status) "are to be considered perfidy in both divine law and humanitarian law," and rules that combatants attempt to dress and look the same as the local people so as to resist identification "violate the principle of distinction between combatants and civilians and endanger the civilian population."
+Contemporary scholars, including in western academia, can help by better explaining the "curious inversion" between modern and medieval Islamic writing on warfare, the fact that medieval writers focused "much more on concerns of legitimate means of warfare (jus in bello)," whereas modern writers "concentrate heavily on jus ad bellum while devoting very little attention to the jus in bello."131 Advancing understanding of

+131. Sohail Hashmi, Saving and Taking Life in War: Three Modern Muslim Views, 89 MUSLIM WORLD 158, 158-59 (1999) [hereinafter Hashmi, Saving and Taking Life in War] (noting the "majority of medieval writers began with a consensus on the ground for war (jus ad bellum), which held jihad to be both a war of defense as well as a war for the expansion of a pax Islamica" which, like others of the pax (e.g., Britannica) did not necessarily mean the absence of war.
+Hashmi also notes that the conformity between "international norms of behavior in wartime" and "Islamic injunctions on humane behavior toward the enemy" in a set of standards which Muslim jurists helped to develop are now normative among Muslim states; but such developments have also meant that incompatible features of medieval Islam are "obsolete" and modern Islamic writing on war is seen as unnecessary).
+For a general overview of classical Islamic jus in bello, keeping in mind Fred Donner's caution, see generally KHADDURI, WAR AND PEACE IN THE LAW of Afghanistan, the Taliban are under obligation to abide by the rules of Islamic law in conduct of hostilities and that while the Layha code for fighters places limits on suicide attacks and civilian casualties and in "limiting the effects of war, banning some forms of torture, and ruling out nondiscrimination based on tribal origin, language, or geographical background," it does show respect for some fundamental Islamic humanitarian rules.
+Moreover, he notes, many of its rules have "no basis either in Islamic law or in international humanitarian law and may even contradict both of them," including those on the possible execution of POWs; the punishment of contractors, suppliers, and drivers; and the introduction of ta 'zir as a punishment for captives at the discretion of the judge for common criminals (who cannot be punished under hudud, qesas, syasa).
+Likewise, acts of perfidy allowed by the Layha (i.e., a suicider feigning civilian status) "are to be considered perfidy in both divine law and humanitarian law," and rules that combatants attempt to dress and look the same as the local people so as to resist identification "violate the principle of distinction between combatants and civilians and endanger the civilian population."